Autogyro: Postwar developments

-The autogyro was resurrected after World War II when Dr. Igor Bensen, a Russian immigrant in the United States, saw a captured German U-Boat's Fa 330 gyroglider and was fascinated by its characteristics.
+The autogyro was resurrected after World War II when Dr. Igor Bensen, a Russian immigrant in the United States, saw a captured German U-boat's Fa 330 gyroglider and was fascinated by its characteristics.
 At work, he was tasked with the analysis of the British military Rotachute gyro glider designed by an expatriate Austrian, Raoul Hafner.
 This led him to adapt the design for his purposes and eventually market the Bensen B-7 in 1955.
 Bensen submitted an improved version, the Bensen B-8M, for testing to the United States Air Force, which designated it the X-25.
 The B-8M was designed to use surplus McCulloch engines used on flying unmanned target drones.

 Ken Wallis developed a miniature autogyro craft, the Wallis autogyro, in England in the 1960s, and autogyros built similar to Wallis' design appeared for many years.
 Ken Wallis' designs have been used in various scenarios, including military training, police reconnaissance, and in a search for the Loch Ness Monster, as well as an appearance in the 1967 James Bond movie You Only Live Twice.

 Three different autogyro designs have been certified by the Federal Aviation Administration for commercial production: the Umbaugh U-18/Air & Space 18A of 1965, the Avian 2/180 Gyroplane of 1967, and the McCulloch J-2 of 1972.
 All have been commercial failures, for various reasons.

+The Kaman KSA-100 SAVER (Stowable Aircrew Vehicle Escape Rotorseat) is an aircraft-stowable gyroplane escape device designed and built for the United States Navy.
+Designed to be installed in naval combat aircraft as part of the ejection sequence, only one example was built and it did not enter service.
+It was powered by a Williams WRC-19 turbofan making it the first jet-powered autogyro.